-The samples subfolder is further divided in 9 subfolders:
+The samples subfolder is further divided in 10 subfolders:

-- 1. keystore can be used to observe the KeyStore features; - 2. certificates can be used to observe the certificates features; - 3. csr can be used to observe the CSR features generate and sign: - 4. jar can be used to observe the sign/verify JAR files features; - 5. pdf can be used to observe the sign/verify PDF files features; - 6. xml can be used to observe the sign/verify XML files features; - 7. keypair contains examples of exported KeyPairs useful to observe the export/ import features for keypairs; - 8. privatekey contains examples of a Private Key exported in myriad formats.
-Together with the suitable certificate from the certificate directory a KeyPair can be imported in a KeyStore; - $9.\,\mathtt{publickey}$ contains examples of a public key exported in various formats.
+- 1. keystore can be used to observe the KeyStore features; - 2. certificates can be used to observe the certificates features; - 3. crl can be used to observe the open CRL feature; - 4. csr can be used to observe the CSR features generate and sign; - 5. jar can be used to observe the sign/verify JAR files features; - 6. pdf can be used to observe the sign/verify PDF files features; - 7. xml can be used to observe the sign/verify XML files features; - keypair contains examples of exported Key Pairs useful to observe the export/ import features for key pairs;

+9. privatekey - contains examples of a Private Key exported in myriad formats.
+Together with the suitable certificate from the certificate directory a Key Pair can be imported in a KeyStore;

+10. publickey - contains examples of a public key exported in various formats.